Table of contents

 - Completion of a course on supervision for counselling / psychotherapy.
 If not available in your area, options can be discussed with an ICEEFT representative.

-- Four years of clinical experience with individuals, couples / families.
+- Four years of clinical experience with individuals, couples and/or families.

 - Supervision of a minimum of three trainee EFT Therapists.

-- Submission of two half-hour videos demonstrating supervision of two different therapists on a flash drive or in standard DVD or CD format.
-These recordings need to be of individual supervision (which could involve two therapists) and not group supervision or voice-over supervision recordings.
-One of the tapes submitted needs to include a supervisor and therapist review of taped session material.
+- Submission of two 30-minute videos via Hightail , demonstrating supervision of two different therapists.
+These recordings need to be of individual supervision (which could involve two therapists) and not voice-over supervision recordings.
+One of the video recordings submitted needs to include Supervisor and Therapist review of recorded session material.
+Recordings from group supervision can be submitted, but the recording needs to be focused on one therapist and their work and it needs to be clear that the supervisor is giving them one-on-one attention.

 - Submission of two reference letters from mentors of supervision.